MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Vendor

-A *vendor* entity captures details about vendors that supply raw materials or components that are required to manufacture a company's products.
+A *Vendor* entity captures details about vendors that supply raw materials or components that are required to manufacture a company's products.

 | Attribute            | Description | Type | Required |
 |----------------------|-------------|------|----------|